-Trademarks, Trade Secrets, and Advertising: Trademarks (Samsung Electronics, Dish Network, Madonna/Material Girl, Oprah Winfrey/Harpo Productions, Avon Cosmetics, The New York Observer, the Kardashians/BOLDFACE Licensing + Branding), trade secrets (The Weather Channel, Hasbro), and advertising (J. Walter Thompson/Banco Popular, Kia Motors, Coca Cola, General Automobile Insurance Company)
+Trademarks, Trade Secrets, and False Advertising: Trademarks (Samsung Electronics, Dish Network, Madonna/Material Girl, Jakks Pacific, Kische USA, Oprah Winfrey/Harpo Productions, Avon Cosmetics, The New York Observer, the Kardashians/BOLDFACE Licensing + Branding, Wazu Holdings), trade secrets (The Weather Channel, Hasbro), and advertising (J. Walter Thompson/Banco Popular, Kia Motors, Coca Cola, General Automobile Insurance Company).

 Music: Recording artists (Led Zeppelin, U2, Madonna, 50 Cent, Usher, Rascal Flatts, LMFAO, Aimee Mann, Nappy Roots, Justin Moore, Xzibit, Nelly Furtado, George Clinton, Notorious B.I.G., D.L.
-Byron), record labels (Sony Music Holdings, Universal Music Group, Disney Music, Atlantic Records), producers (P. Diddy, Timbaland), publishers (Major Bob Publishing, Universal Music Publishing, Bridgeport Music, Hamstein Music, Chrysalis Music, Kobalt Music), performing rights organizations (SESAC), radio stations (WPNT in Pittsburgh), and live venues (World Wrestling Entertainment), and estates (Bill Graham Archives, Tasha Tudor, Bernard Lewis).
+Byron), record labels (Sony Music Holdings, Universal Music Group, Disney Music, Atlantic Records, Rhino Entertainment), producers (P. Diddy, Timbaland), publishers (Major Bob Publishing, Universal Music Publishing, Bridgeport Music, Hamstein Music, Chrysalis Music, Kobalt Music), performing rights organizations (SESAC), radio stations (WPNT in Pittsburgh), live venues (World Wrestling Entertainment), and estates (Bill Graham Archives, Tasha Tudor, Bernard Lewis).

-Video: Movies (Paramount/Dreamworks), cable programs (NBCUniversal), product placement (Paxson Productions), treatments (Burnett Productions), soundtrack (Warner Bros.
-Entertainment), TV programs (Televicentro of Puerto Rico), satellite programming (Golden Channels Company of Israel), DVD videos (Steve Harvey), commercials (Gray Television Group), and cable operations (AT&T).
+Video: Movies (Paramount/DreamWorks, Bold Films), cable programs (NBCUniversal), musicals (Zorro Productions) product placement (Paxson Productions), treatments (Burnett Productions), soundtrack (Warner Bros.
+Entertainment), TV programs Televicentro of Puerto Rico), satellite programming (Golden Channels Company of Israel), DVD videos (Steve Harvey), commercials (Gray Television Group), and cable operations (AT&T).

-Publicity Rights and Estates: Names and likenesses (Reese Witherspoon, Steve Harvey, Woody Allen, Rosa Parks, Arnold Schwarzenegger, Sandra Bullock, Cameron Diaz, Diane Keaton, Zooey Deschanel, Yogi Berra), estate valuations (Tasha Tudor, Marlon Brando, Bernard Lewis, Bill Graham).
+Publicity Rights and Estate Valuations: Names and likenesses (Reese Witherspoon, Steve Harvey, Woody Allen, Rosa Parks, Arnold Schwarzenegger, Sandra Bullock, Cameron Diaz, Diane Keaton, Zooey Deschanel, Yogi Berra), estate valuations (Tasha Tudor, Marlon Brando, Bernard Lewis).

 Cyberspace: Music services (Apple iTunes, Napster, MP3.com), proprietary software (Centrifugal Force, Frogsware), open source software (Jacobsen v.
 Katzer), electronic publishing (Pearson), video games (Activision), search engines (eUniverse), and domain names (eCommerce).

 Patents and Technology: Semiconductors (General Electric v.
 Kodak, Great Lakes v.
-Sakar), cellular (Cellebrite v.
+Sakar, cellular (Cellebrite v.
 Micro Systemation), software (Jacobsen v.
 Katzer, Centrifugal Force v.
 Softnet), medical technology (Lemper v.
 Legacy, Graston v.
 Graham), clutch components (Nouis Technologies v.
 Polaris Industries), pet topicals (Nite Glow Industries Inc. v.
 Central Garden & Pet Company) and general patents (DeCordova v.
 MCG).

-Antitrust and Commercial Losses: Antitrust, breach of contract, and commercial injury in actions (Los Angeles Rams, AT&T, American Home Realty Network, California Scents, Safmor, Inc., Golden Channels Company of Israel, and St. Joseph’s Regional Hospital (College Station, Texas).
+Antitrust and Commercial Losses: Antitrust, breach of contract, and commercial injury in actions (Los Angeles Rams, AT&T, American Home Realty Network, California Scents, Safmor, Inc., Golden Channels Company of Israel, St. Joseph’s Regional Hospital (College Station, Texas)).